juanwall/infinity/README.md

 ## Getting Started

+### Supabase

+You'll need a (Supabase)[https://supabase.com] database.
+The free plan is more than enough for this app.

+You'll need to create a table called `shopping_items`.
+See `types/supabase.ts` for the schema.

 ### API keys

 You need to create a `.env.local` file in the root of the project and add the following keys: